Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 Core Challenge: The core of this topic is to implement a “Mixture-of-Thoughts” architecture that simulates the complex thinking process of humans.
 The system needs to run two thinking modes in parallel:

-- Fast Response Path: Use low-latency models (such as GPT-4o, Gemini 2.5 Flash) to achieve instant feedback, handle simple queries, and maintain conversation fluency.
+- Fast Response Path: Use low-latency models (such as GPT-4o, Gemini 2.5 Flash) to provide instant feedback, handle simple queries, and maintain conversation fluency.

 - Deep Thinking Path: Use more powerful SOTA models (such as GPT-4.1, Claude 4 Sonnet, Gemini 2.5 Pro) for complex reasoning and tool invocation (such as online search) to provide users with more accurate and in-depth answers.